 Keep in mind that bail bond companies outside of your home state are not financially responsible for your bail bonds.
 A home-state bail bondsman, such as ASAP Bail Bonds, however, would be.
 ASAP Bail Bonds is experienced with transfer bonds.
 We can arrange a bailout from Houston to any state in the U.S.

 A surety bail bond is designed to ensure an obligation is fulfilled or compensated if it is not met.
 Bail bond agents will require the defendant or the paying party to provide some type of collateral or other security for the bond.

 Usually three entities are involved: The principal, which starts the process by obtaining the bond; the obligee, who is the payee; and the surety, which provides compensation to the obligee in the principal’s place if the principal cannot pay.

 Two examples of surety bail bonds are replevin and injunction surety bonds.
 Replevin bail bonds handles any property that may be in question, whereas injunction bonds deals with restraining a party from taking action.

 Receiving Money Back From the Court

-Although the bail may be released, there is a huge possibility that the court will keep a small amount as an administrative fee.
+Although the bail may be returned, there is a huge possibility that the court will keep a small amount as an administrative fee.

-- First settled in the early 1800s by Joseph Dunman
+- Humble was first settled in the early 1800s by Joseph Dunman.

-- For more information or fun facts, search Humble, TX.
+- For more information or fun facts, go to Humble, TX‘s official website.